NarrativeScience-old/log.io/README.md

 *Harvesters* watch log files for changes, send new log messages to the *server* via TCP, which broadcasts to *web clients* via socket.io.

-Define log streams by mapping file paths to a stream name in harvester configuration.
+Log streams are defined by mapping file paths to a stream name in harvester configuration.

 Users browse streams and nodes in the web UI, and activate (stream, node) pairs to view and search log messages in screen widgets.

-## Install
+## Install Server & Harvester

 1) Install via npm